-"The group discussed whether it constitutes an offer of securities to the public, within the meaning of the Directive, where a custodian bank informs shareholders in one Member State about pre-emption rights in relation to a public offer of new shares taking place in another Member State (which would almost certainly trigger the obligation to publish a prospectus in this latter Member State).
+"The group discussed whether it constitutes an offer of securities to the public, within the meaning of the Directive, where a custodian bank informs shareholders in one Member State about preemption rights in relation to a public offer of new shares taking place in another Member State (which would almost certainly trigger the obligation to publish a prospectus in this latter Member State).
 The Commission did not take a definite view on this question but indicated that it might issue further guidance after having consulted its Legal Service.
-However, the Commission recognised that the Directive should not operate as an instrument to limit cross-border share ownership, or effectively to restrict shareholders' ability to exercise pre-emption rights; but noted that where a prospectus is published in connection with an offer of securities in one Member State, it may be used to offer those securities in any other Member State)."
+However, the Commission recognised that the Directive should not operate as an instrument to limit cross-border share ownership, or effectively to restrict shareholders' ability to exercise pre-emption rights; but noted that where a prospectus is published in connection with an offer of securities in one Member State, it may be used to offer those securities in any other Member State (subject only to a translation of the summary if that is required by the CA of the host Member State)."